padix-key/kmer-article/article.typ

 Finally this paper proposes a simple way to give this #kmer hashes a pseudorandom ordering, a desirable property for certain #kmer based methods, such as _minimizers_ @Roberts2004 and _syncmers_ @Edgar2021.

+The techniques presented in this article are also implemented in the _Python_ bioinformatics library _Biotite_ @Kunzmann2023.

 = Algorithm